|12 High-End Frames in the

 -- John Allen

 What do a blade of grass, an airplane and a bicycle have in common?
-Design: all three are lightweight structures, and two are manifestations of the same basic concept.
+Design: all three are lightweight structures, and two embody the same basic concept.
 The “idea” of lightweight construction is a principle of natural evolution: to achieve the best mechanical properties with a minimum of material, and so of resources.
 Engineers have borrowed this principle from nature, and apply it in a wide variety of projects.
 Desirable results follow: for example, air travel and elegant, user-friendly sporting equipment.
 And, in this connection, an apparently paradoxical result has revealed itself: lighter can also be more robust.
 Does this sound crazy?
 It isn’t.
 Light weight in connection with greater durability, however, requires a greater design effort.

 There’s nothing special about building a bicycle frame which is merely light.
 Building a frame which is both light and durable is more difficult.
 The actual requirement, however, is to combine the lightest possible weight with sufficient stiffness and durability.
 Only in this case is it accurate to speak of successful lightweight construction.
 Also, it is necessary to clarify what is meant by “sufficient.”